w3c/wcag-act-rules/content/rules/qt1vmo/proposed.md

 #### Inapplicable Example 6

-<a class="example-link" title="Inapplicable Example 6" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/e3fa823fa9ba97ac106cc8d13f2ba7e771cb9c75.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 6" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/e3fa823fa9ba97ac106cc8d13f2ba7e771cb9c75.html">Open in a new tab</a>

 This `canvas` element is not [visible][] because it is completely transparent.